Last Updated on

 Occasional consumption is not harmful since it has a lot of fat and calories.

 Sausages can be consumed during pregnancy but cooking them properly is extremely essential to prevent any harm to the baby.
-By keeping consumption occasional and maintaining all precautions, you can gorge on your favourite food items and have a healthy pregnancy.
+By keeping their consumption occasional and maintaining all precautions, you can gorge on your favourite food items and have a healthy pregnancy.